octobercms/docs/3.x/tailor/components/resources.md

 **headers** | Includes headers with the page response.

 ## Basic Usage

-The following adds the resources component to the page.
-The resources component can be used on any page, layout or partial.

 The following example uses the `vars` property to create a new variable called **activeNav** and this variable becomes available to the page life-cycle, this includes layouts for that page or partials that are used on the page.
 The variable is accessed using the `{{ activeNav }}` Twig variable.